hes-e39/react-ts-template/README.md

 npm install
 ```

-Open VSCode and installed the recommended extensions.
+Install and open [VSCode](https://code.visualstudio.com/?wt.mc_id=vscom_downloads).
+Install the recommended extensions that pop up in the bottom right.
 You might need to restart VSCode in order for extensions to take in effect.
 Restart by running `CMD+Shift+P` and search for "Reload Window", hit `Enter`.

 ## Run Dev Environment